Looking for the perfect day out in London with a pre-schooler? Then look no further than London Zoo.

 Rebecca Blanchard, Media Manager

 Our children’s zoo is the perfect spot for everyone to take a pause for a moment.
 The café in the playground area serves a great selection of sandwiches and snacks, as well as coffees for a caffeine top up!
-There are lots of brightly coloured picnic benches around this area too, so you can sit down while your little one plays on HMS Beagle (the climbing frame!) or cools off on a hot day in the splash zone (and there are really handy changing rooms nearby).
+There are lots of brightly coloured picnic benches around this area too, so you can sit down while your little one plays on HMS Beagle (the climbing frame!).

 Take some time out

 London Zoo’s tropical bird house, The Blackburn Pavilion, is a brilliant exhibit where you can walk among beautifully coloured birds from around the world.
 But right outside the exhibit is a mechanical clock, which is so entrancing to watch.
 Plus nearby there’s a sheltered seating area, as well as a bench near our ornithopter – both of which are perfect picnic or breastfeeding areas.

 Have wild conversations